josmar-crwdstffng/angular/aio/content/start/start-deployment.md

 ### Joining the community

-[Tweet that you've completed this tutorial](https://twitter.com/intent/tweet?url=https://angular.io/start&text=I%20just%20finished%20the%20Angular%20Getting%20Started%20Tutorial "Angular on Twitter"), tell us what you think, or submit [suggestions for future editions](https://github.com/angular/angular/issues/new/choose "Angular GitHub repository new issue form").
+[Tweet that you have completed this tutorial](https://twitter.com/intent/tweet?url=https://angular.io/start&text=I%20just%20finished%20the%20Angular%20Getting%20Started%20Tutorial "Angular on Twitter"), tell us what you think, or submit [suggestions for future editions](https://github.com/angular/angular/issues/new/choose "Angular GitHub repository new issue form").

 Keep current by following the [Angular blog](https://blog.angular.io/ "Angular blog").